SandersonHub/Note-Taker-Finalized/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+1. Open the Heroku link below.
+2. Once on the page click "Get Started".
+3. Type a title in the "Note Title" Section.
+4. Type some text in the "Note Text" section.
+5. Lastly, click the save icon in the top right of the webpage.

 ### Installing

 Download the code or visit the direct Heroku link below.